Solano County Office of Education

 While running the BPAs, learning the platform, training staff, and setting requirements for the firewall upgrade, Zach and Joe were particularly pleased by the way Palo Alto Networks worked with them closely.
 In previous roles, Zach had been frustrated by long wait times for service and a lack of consistent support, but he learned quickly that the Palo Alto Networks team was reliable and always there when he needed help—to answer questions, provide guidance, enhance his knowledge, and deliver whatever was required.

-Now that Solano County Office of Education has elected to upgrade to PA-5450, Zach and Joe are looking forward to building on their existing foundation to create an even safer future.
+Now that Solano County Office of Education has upgraded to PA-5450, Zach and Joe are looking forward to building on their existing foundation to create an even safer future.
 The firewall upgrade will enable them to take advantage of advanced features, such as the Cloud Identity Engine, and it will enhance the benefits of URL Filtering, Threat Prevention, and other cloud-delivered security services.
 As they move into the future, they’re also confident that their continued use of Best Practice Assessments will enable them to maintain compliance with industry standards.

 Upgrading to a more versatile Palo Alto Networks firewall is also an opportunity to gain greater mastery of the platform.
 Zach and Joe are pleased they can trust Palo Alto Networks solutions and customer service so they can confidently face new challenges and deliver the best possible service to the school districts, teachers, and students of Solano County.

 Find out more about how Palo Alto Networks Best Practice Assessments and customer support can help you stay ahead of the game with security.

 Learn how organizations can leverage inline deep learning to stop today’s most sophisticated attacks as they happen by reading Requirements for Preventing Evasive Threats.